 Answer:

-- Fable is fictitious narrative usually with animals, birds etc. as characters and shares a strong message whereas a ballad is a narrative verse that can be silly or heroic.
+- A fable is a fictitious narrative usually with animals, birds, etc. as characters, and shares a strong message whereas a ballad is a narrative verse that can be silly or heroic.

 - Hence, better qualifies as a fable.